 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

-Students should not let concerns about affordability stop them from deciding on this school since 86.0% of students receive financial assistance.
+This school does not require first-year students to live on-campus.
 In America, only 37.0% of students graduate in four years.
 Harding is way ahead of the pack on that mark with 43.1% of students finishing on time.
 Find all of Harding University's rankings to learn more.

 Any student pursuing a degree in Journalism needs to check out University of Arkansas.
 University of Arkansas is among the largest schools in Arkansas.

 University of Arkansas has one of the best graduation rates in the nation, with 42.3% of college students completing their degree in four years.
 This school features a superior freshman retention rate, with 82.0% of freshman students coming back the next year.
 Interested in knowing more about University of Arkansas' campus?
 Take a virtual tour.

 Every student pursuing a degree in Journalism needs to look into Arkansas Tech University.
 Students who love a more relaxed life will enjoy the school's setting in the little town of Russellville, Arkansas.

 Arkansas Tech University is known for its success of military students and is ranked 559 best in the nation for veterans.
 About 59.2% of the instructors at Arkansas Tech University are full-time and get normal office hours, so they should be more accessible to students.
 Videos from Arkansas Tech University could be a good way to explore university.

 Henderson State University is among your top options if you want to study Journalism.
 This is a superb choice for students who want the style of a compact college town.

 Henderson State University provides grad degree programs for those who need to keep going after earning a four-year degree.
 Due to the diverse campus at Henderson State University, you'll have a lot of chances to interact with individuals from many cultures.
 Interested in knowing more details on Henderson State University's campus?
 Go on a virtual tour.